Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Results

 \subsection{Insertion and Transport of Heterogeneous Vesicles within Channels}

-We study further the mechanics of heterogeneous vesicles by considering how they insert and are transported within slit-like channels.
-We investigate the insertion and transport times of heterogeneous vesicles when varying the concentration of the high-curvature phase.
-We consider the case when there is a constant force acting on all particles of the vesicles.
-This can be thought of as a simplified model of stresses from a fluid flow acting to insert and move a vesicle down the channel.
+{The mechanics and kinetics of heterogeneous structures inserting into small capillaries, pores, or channels play an important in cellular processes and microfluidic devices~\cite{Li2017,Bertrand2012,Patty2003}.
+Toward understanding general principles, model physical systems have been studied~\cite{PatrickShelby2003,Benet2016}.
+In~\cite{PatrickShelby2003}, a microfluidics model system was developed to investigate the role of elastic mechanics of red blood cells in traversing micro-capillaries when in healthy states and when in diseased states, such as malaria which has increased rigidity.
+In~\cite{Benet2016}, the permeation of homogeneous vesicles through narrow pores was studied with an emphasis on the roles of surface adhesion, elasticity, and surface tension on the pressure differences required to drive transport through pores. }

-We take throughout our simulations the driving force to be $\boldsymbol{F}_d = -(0.015\epsilon/\sigma)\hat{\boldsymbol{z}}$.
+{We investigate the behaviors of heterogeneous vesicles when inserted and transported within slit-like channels.
+The vesicle kinetics of insertion and transport are studied when varying the concentration of the high-curvature phase.
+The hydrodynamics is treated as a simplified model with a constant drag and pressure force acting on all particles of the vesicle.
+This is motivated by the hypothesis that as opposed to flow the insertion process is driven primarily by surface pressures of the incompressible fluid transmitted over the membrane surface of the vesicles.
+Other approaches, such as fluctuating hydrodynamics methods incorporating more detailed fluid mechanics could also be used to extend our coarse-grained model as in~\cite{AtzbergerLAMMPS2016}.
+The driving force is taken to be $\boldsymbol{F}_d = -(0.015\epsilon/\sigma)\hat{\boldsymbol{z}}$.
 The channel geometry consists of two plates with separation distance $30\sigma$.
-We smooth the entrance of the channel with two cylinders, both of radius $50\sigma$.
-At the start, vesicles have effective radii ranging from $r_0 \sim 30.1$ for $n_{hc} = 0.0$ to $r_0 \sim 26.0$ for $n_{hc} = 0.3$, as determined from the $a_{00}$ basis-expansion coefficient corresponding to spherical harmonic mode $Y_0^0$.
-We show the channel and some typical configurations of the vesicles before, during, and after insertion in Fig. \ref{fig:passage_diagram}.
+The channel entrance is smoothed by two cylinders, both of radius $50\sigma$.} At the start, vesicles have effective radii ranging from $r_0 \sim 30.1\sigma$ for $n_{hc} = 0.0$ to $r_0 \sim 26.0\sigma$ for $n_{hc} = 0.3$, as determined from the $a_{00}$ basis-expansion coefficient corresponding to spherical harmonic mode $Y_0^0$. {The channel and some typical configurations of the vesicles before, during, and after insertion are shown in Figure~\ref{fig:passage_diagram}.}